-- Use the eco setting if your machine has one. - Avoid pre-rinsing dishes, and use cold water if you have to pre-rinse. - Use the eco setting if your washing machine has one. - Use the free energy of the sun and wind to dry your clothes.
-Canberra is generally dry and sunny so washing dries quickly outdoors, even in winter. - On wet days, use a clothes rack indoors rather than a dryer as far as possible. - Try to use your drier only in emergencies. - Tumble dry on cool not hot as much as possible. - Check and clean your fridge and freezer seals, and replace any damaged ones.
-To test the seal, open the fridge door, place a piece of paper between the fridge and the door, and shut the door.
-If the paper doesn't move easily when you pull it, it's a good seal.
+- Use the eco setting if your machine has one. - Avoid pre-rinsing dishes, and use cold water if you have to pre-rinse. - Wash with cold water as much as possible.
+A hot wash can use up to 10 times as much energy as a cold wash. - Only use the washing machine when you have a full load. - Use the eco setting if your washing machine has one. - Use the free energy of the sun and wind to dry your clothes.
+Canberra is generally dry and sunny so washing dries quickly outdoors, even in winter. - On wet days, use a clothes rack indoors rather than a dryer as far as possible. - Try to use your drier only in emergencies. - Tumble dry on cool not hot as much as possible. - A new, efficient dryer could save you considerably on running costs.
+It is now possible to buy heat pump dryers with 10 star energy rating. - Check that your fridge and freezer are not unnecessarily cold.
+Fridges should be between 3°C and 5°C, and freezers between -15°C and -18°C.